saron mortgage switzerland questions answers guide

 Can I hedge against the risk of interest rates climbing?

-There is no way to know for certain whether interest rates will go up again and when.
-If money market interest rates go up in the future, then having a fixed-rate mortgage with a fixed low interest rate can work out cheaper.
+Having a fixed-rate mortgage with a fixed interest rate is advantageous during times when interest rates climb sharply.
 With a fixed-term mortgage, your rate is fixed for the full term.
 With SARON mortgages, the interest rate goes up if money market rates go up.
 But you may be able to negotiate a cap on your SARON mortgage interest rate with your lender so that your interest rate never exceeds a maximum rate.
 This capping is generally not recommended because it normally costs money.

 More on this topic: